RADAR-base/radar-sensorkit-cordova/RbSensorkitCordovaPlugin/README.md

 * Sensorkit works for iOS 14 and above.
 Some sensors work only on newer versions
 ## Usage
 ### Call methods in sequence
-- Check if sensor is available
+#### Important: In App Targets/Signing and Capabilities add Background Modes capability and enable Background processing

 - Set RADAR-base configuration
-- Select sensor (with sensor name, topic, period)
+- Check cache status
+- Upload all files in the cache
+- Get the list of available sensors
 - Check authorization status and request authorization
-- Initialise sensor
-- Start recording
+- Enable sensors to collect data (with sensor name, topic, period)
 - After 24 hours data will be available
-- Fetch devices
 - Fetch data
+-
+- Stop recording for sensors if needed
+- Clear cache on logout

 ## Methods

 ### isSensorKitAvailable()